It’s only the second mile of your marathon and you can feel it already: it’s going to be a hard day. Sounds familiar?

 Towards the end of your warm-up, you should aim to have your heart rate peak to the level it will jump to at the start of the race.
 That’ll make the beginning of your race a whole lot easier.

-A functional smart warm-up will wake up your metabolism, muscles and nervous system, and bring your heart rate up from resting level.
+A functional pre-run warm-up will wake up your metabolism, muscles, and nervous system, and bring your heart rate up from resting level.

 3 STEPS TO BUILD A SMART WARM-UP ROUTINE DURING TRAINING SEASON